 The recommended North-South track is via Waitawheta Hut, and the Waitawheta and Wharawhara valleys.

-There are some huts which can be used during this tramp but camping is also necessary along the way.
+There are some huts that can be used during this tramp but camping is also necessary along the way.

-Note that Kauritatahi and Mangamuka huts are well off the main track, and are accessed by difficult routes.
-Since the distance between these two huts is not considered a reasonable day’s tramp, camping is unavoidable.
-It is therefore better to skip both huts and plan to camp once or twice near Thompson’s Track junction, along the Aongatete River, north of Wairere Falls Track junction, and/or at Ngamuwahine Shelter.
+This is because the distance between these two huts is not considered a reasonable day’s tramp, camping is unavoidable.
+It is, therefore, better to skip both huts and plan to camp once or twice near Thompson’s Track junction, along the Aongatete River, north of Wairere Falls Track junction, and/or at Ngamuwahine Shelter.

 The following itinerary, over seven days, is a guide only: